wojtekadamczyk3/wadamczyk/docs/qip1/ch1a.md

-# Chapter 1a: Hilbert spaces, Dirac Notation, Operators, and Postulates
+# Chapter 1a: Principles of Quantum Mechanics

 ## 1.1.
 Hilbert spaces: